nodemailer/nodemailer-web/content/app/_index.md

 App imports emails from EML files, EMLX files, large MBOX files from Gmail takeout, Maildir folders and Postfix queue files for inspection.
 Ever wanted to view the actual HTML source of a nicely designed email instead of some garbled rfc822 format?
 Just open the HTML tab of an email to see it.

 NodemailerApp includes a local SMTP and POP3 server for testing.
 Use it to instantly preview emails sent from your dev environment.
 If needed, you can also upload any email to an external SMTP or IMAP server.
 All SMTP, POP3 and IMAP transactions include live logs.
+NodemailerApp also exposes a command line sendmail interface to be used by software like PHP.

 <div style="text-align: center"><a href="https://downloads.nodemailer.com/download/osx" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> NodemailerApp (OSX)</a> <a href="https://downloads.nodemailer.com/download/win32" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> NodemailerApp (Windows)</a></div>

 ### Extras

 1\. **NodemailerApp Sendmail replacement**.
-App allows to proxy emails to a SMTP server like the built in development server of NodemailerApp.
+NodemailerApp has sendmail compatibility already built in but in some cases you might need a separate executable.
+Sendmail app allows to proxy emails to a SMTP server, ie. to the built in development server of NodemailerApp (but is not limited to it).
 You could need it if your development environment runs in a Linux container inside Windows or Mac host.
-This way you could configure php.ini to send emails via NodemailerApp sendmail out to the SMTP server in host machine.
+This way you could configure php.ini to send emails via sendmail out to the NodemailerApp SMTP server in the host machine.

 <div style="text-align: center"><a href="https://nodemailer.com/sendmail-linux.tar.gz" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> Sendmail (Linux)</a> <a href="https://nodemailer.com/sendmail-osx.tar.gz" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> Sendmail (OSX)</a> <a href="https://nodemailer.com/sendmail-win.zip" target="_blank" class="btn btn-default"><i class="fas fa-download"></i> Sendmail (Windows)</a></div>